 But Nippon Ishin Secetary-General Yorihisa Matsuno said Thursday that it will be difficult to pass the bill Monday at the Special Committee on National Security, where the bill is being deliberated, unless the details on how to go about designating state secrets and the role to be played by the monitoring group are fully discussed there.
 Nippon Ishin, Your Party and the DPJ are calling for a Diet hearing to be held before the vote.

-The LDP and New Komeito have been ironing out the amendments since last week because they need support from as many opposition parties as possible to dodge mounting criticism that the purpose of the bill is to give the already disclosure-shy government unchecked power to hide inconvenient facts and infringe on the pubic’s right to know.
+The LDP and New Komeito have been ironing out the amendments since last week because they need support from as many opposition parties as possible to dodge mounting criticism that the purpose of the bill is to give the already disclosure-shy government unchecked power to hide inconvenient facts and infringe on the public’s right to know.

 Prime Minister Shinzo Abe believes the secrecy bill, which would subject public servants who leak information and reporters who try to acquire information in “illegal ways” to as much as 10 years in prison, is crucial for setting up the Japanese version of the U.S. National Security Council.
 The security council bill is being deliberated in the Upper House; the ruling bloc hopes to pass both bills before the extraordinary Diet session closes on Dec.
 6.